thehamiltonlab/thehamiltonlab.github.io/people/index.md

 </figure>
 {: .pull-right}

 My goal as an advisor is to help students become broadly trained in arthropod systematics and & phylogenetics while they develop as independent researchers by learning to identify interesting questions and the approaches necessary to address those questions.
+As a Native person in academia, I want to be effective in my roles – as a mentor, as a holder of knowledge, and as an educator.

 View my [faculty profile](https://www.uidaho.edu/cals/entomology-plant-pathology-and-nematology/our-people/chris-hamilton) or [CV]({{ site.url }}/people/Hamilton_CV.pdf)